jordi-torrents/id_manual_tools/README.md

   <img src="https://github.com/jordi-torrents/id_manual_tools/raw/master/images/fishes.gif" alt="id_manual_tools"/>
 </p>

+> [!WARNING]
+> THIS PACKAGE HAS BEEN ARCHIVED, ALL THE NICE THINGS I DID IN HERE ARE EITHER DEPRECATED OR IMPLEMENTED IN THE LATEST IDTRACKER.AI

 id_manual_tools is a set of tools to use after a video has been tracked with idTracker.ai.
 They work on Python and are capable of visually correcting trajectories of animals, concatenate trajectory files and render awesome videos like the one above.

 ---